NethermindEth/licenses-everywhere/README.md

 - Support for multiple authentication providers (GitHub CLI, 1Password, Bitwarden, environment variables)
 - Uses SSH by default for Git operations (avoids keychain access issues)
 - Ability to fork repositories when you don't have write access
+- **Company Name Verification**: Scans repositories to ensure the company name in license files is correct and creates pull requests to fix any discrepancies

 ## Authentication